 The course methodology includes two alternating elements throughout the semester.
-The entire class gathers for lecture and discussion about the assigned documentary readings.
-The class is sub-divided into groups and sections for the practicum on liturgical preaching.
+The entire class gathers for the didactic lectures and discussions about the theological readings.
+The class is sub-divided into sections for the practicum on liturgical preaching.
 The calendar below provides details.